Scaling limit of trees with vertices of fixed degrees and heights: Application to BGW trees in varying environment

 \section{Application to BGW trees in varying environment}

 Let us describe here how our result gives general conditions under which Bienaymé--Galton--Watson trees in varying environment stopped at height $n$ satisfy a scaling limit for the GP and the GHP topology.
 We rely on the scaling limit of the profile obtained by Bansaye and Simatos in \cite{BS15}.
 This section can be read just after the introduction.
-We refer to \cite{BS15} for examples.
+We refer to \cite{BS15} for examples. {Let us stress that our conditions in this section are less general than in the previous sections, inasmuch as here we make an assumption which rules out the case where two high degrees are allowed to be at the same height (see Remark \ref{remarque pas de grands degrés à la meme hauteur}).
+This assumption simplifies the analysis since in this section, the jumps of the scaling limit of the profile will exactly correspond to the scaling limit of the high degrees.}

 As in \cite{BS15}, for all $n \ge 1$, independently for all $1 \le i \le n$, let $(\xi_{i,n}(j))_{j\ge 1}$ be a family of i.i.d.\@ random variables in the set of non-negative integers.
 We recall that the Bienaymé--Galton--Watson process in varying environment $(Z_{i,n})_{0 \le i \le n}$ is defined by setting $Z_{0,n}=1$ and for all $i \in [n]$,